-The UTS Faculty of Law has almost 10 years' experience offering short courses for candidates preparing to undertake the NSW Bar Association’s Bar Examinations, and is running a new Bar Preparation Program commencing in May 2017.
+The UTS Faculty of Law has extensive experience in offering short courses for candidates preparing to undertake the NSW Bar Association’s Bar Examinations, and will be running its next Bar Preparation Program in May 2018 (dates TBC).

 The distinctive feature of practice at the Bar is advocacy before the courts and other tribunals.
 As such, the Bar Association sets its examination with a practical orientation, focusing on subjects related specifically to advocacy.

-With this in mind, the UTS Bar Preparation Program addresses the three focus modules of the Bar Association’s examination:
+With this in mind, the UTS Bar Preparation Program addresses the three focus areas of the Bar Association’s examination:

-Choose UTS Faculty of Law to assist in your preparation to the Bar because we provide you with:
+The UTS Faculty of Law can assist you in your exam preparation by providing you with:

-- A program designed and conducted by university-qualified academics and practising barristers.
-This unique combination provides the practical approach needed to help participants ready themselves for the examination, as well as help prepare them for the rigours of those early years at the Bar.
+- A program designed and conducted by qualified academics and practising barristers.
+This unique combination provides the practical approach needed to help participants ready themselves for the examination, as well as help prepare them for the rigours of the Bar Practice Course.

 - A convenient location.
 The UTS Haymarket campus is easy walking distance to the CBD with multiple public transport options (Central train station, Paddy’s Market light rail stop, Railway Square bus interchange) and numerous parking stations.

-- A suitable learning pace, with modules conducted over three consecutive Saturdays.
-Each Saturday, candidates will have the opportunity to test their understanding of subject material through the use of practice problems and scenarios.
+- A suitable learning pace, with modules conducted over three consecutive days.
+In each module, candidates will have the opportunity to test their understanding of subject material through the use of practice problems and scenarios.
 This model allows participants the opportunity to properly digest each module, develop good problem-solving / answering techniques, and aid information retention.

 - Value for money in comparison to any course of its type.

-The UTS Bar Preparation Program (BPP) addresses the following topics:
+The UTS Bar Preparation Program addresses the following topics:

 Evidence & Criminal Procedure